department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/vitals/vitals-brief.md

 ## Use Cases

 Things to think about that inform use cases:
-- Vital sign data are produced regularly - there is an opportunity to show data points over time in a post-MVP version
+- Vital sign data are produced regularly - it is important to show data points over time in the MVP version
 - Veterans and Caregivers might think to conceptualize some vital signs as a lab/test rather than a vital sign

 **Common Use Cases**